holarissun/holarissun.github.io/_pages/about.md

   - /about.html
 ---

-🚀 I am a second-last-year PhD student at the University of Cambridge, supervised by <a href="https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/">Prof. Mihaela van der Schaar</a>.
+🚀 I am a penultimate year PhD student at the University of Cambridge, supervised by <a href="https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/">Prof. Mihaela van der Schaar</a>.
 During my M.Phil. study at MMLab@CUHK, I was advised by <a href="http://dahua.me/">Prof. Dahua Lin</a> and <a href="http://bzhou.ie.cuhk.edu.hk/">Prof. Bolei Zhou</a>; I received my BSc in Physics from the Yuanpei Honor Program, at Peking University, and a BSc from the Guanghua School of Management, at Peking University.
 My undergrad thesis was advised by <a href="https://zhouchenlin.github.io/">Prof. Zhouchen Lin</a>.

-🤖️ I believe **Reinforcement Learning** is a vital part of the solution for AGI.
+🤖️ I believe **Reinforcement Learning** is a vital component of the solution for achieving AGI.
 My previous work on deep reinforcement learning is motivated by practical applications like robotics, healthcare, finance, and large language models.
 My research keywords during the past 4 years include:
 - RL via Supervised Learning (2020-); Goal-Conditioned RL (2020-)
 - Value-Based DRL (2021-); Offline RL (2021-); Optimism in Exploration (2021-);
 - **Uncertainty Quantification** (2022-); **Data-Centric Off-Policy Evaluation** (2022-);
 - **Interpretable RL** (2023-); **RL in Language Models.** (2023-)

 🤝 I'm open to collaborations.
-Just drop me an email if you find my work interesting.
+Please drop me an email if you find my work interesting.
 Let us push RL closer to genuine general intelligence!